micartey/karl-the-voice-assistant/README.md

 make start
 ```

+You can use a tool like [screen](https://linuxize.com/post/how-to-use-linux-screen/) if you want to run the application in the background.

 ### Adjust noise level

 You might want to adjust the noise level depending on your microphone and ambient noise.